dendronhq/dendron-site/vault/community.office-hours.2021.09.19.md

 * lots of fixes and enhancements across nextjs

-* update minimum vscode version to 1.58
+* update minimum VS Code version to 1.58

 ## Discussions